 A: ARIMIDEX 1MG TABLET is not recommended for use in children and adolescents under 18 years of age due to a lack of safety and effectiveness.
 Generally, breast cancer occurs in older women.
 However, consult your doctor for advice before taking ARIMIDEX 1MG TABLET.

-If you miss a dose of Arimidex, take it as soon as you can.
-However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not take a double dose to make up for a missed one.
+A: If you miss a dose of ARIMIDEX 1MG TABLET, take it as soon as you remember.
+If it is almost time for your next dose, take the missed dose as soon as you remember.
+Do not take two doses of ARIMIDEX 1MG TABLET at a time.